jhayer/bacterial_genomics_training/docs/plasmids.md

 plasmidfinder.py -i K2_unicycler_scaffolds.fasta -o K2_plasmidfinder -p /path/to/PF_DB -mp blastn -x
 ```

+!!! tip
+    Ask the teacher for the PlasmidFinder database path and for the PlasmidFinder container path.

 Once finished, you can exit the container by typing `exit` or press CTRL+D

 !!! question
     Inspect the output files within the plasmidfinder output directory and comment.
     How many potential contigs of plasmidic origin were identified ?

 ## Platon